JBYoshi/jbyoshi.github.io/blockdodge.md

 ### Controls
 - Arrow keys: Move
-- Space or Enter: Start, Pause, or Quit
+- Space or Enter: Start/Continue
 - F11: Toggle fullscreen
-- Escape: Pause/Unpause
+- Escape: Pause/Continue
+- Delete: Quit

 ### Playing
 When you're playing, new blocks will enter the screen from the sides.
 They will stay onscreen and will bounce off of the walls.
 You cannot go offscreen, either; you won't bounce, you'll just stop.